 Full course for one semester.
 The study of the language families of the Americas has been a central focus of both linguists and anthropologists.
 The diversity of the languages, their exotic nature compared to Indo-European, and the richness of materials available makes especially rewarding intense study of particular groups of languages.
 This course will concentrate, in any given year, on one such family.
 Beginning with typological considerations that locate the languages of the family within wider parameters of linguistic description, the course will include detailed syntactic treatment of at least one member of the family.
 We shall try to evaluate competing descriptive mechanisms in light of the structure, both syntactic and semantic, of the languages in question.
 May be repeated for credit with consent of the instructor.
 Prerequisite: Linguistics 211 or equivalent, or consent of the instructor.
 Conference-seminar.
 Cross-listed as Anthropology 348.
-Not offered 2015-16.

 Linguistics 350 - Languages of South Asia - Syllabus (PDF)

 Full course for one semester.
 The Indian subcontinent is home to five typologically divergent language families (Indo-European, Dravidian, Tibeto-Burman, Austroasiatic, Tai-Kadai) in addition to at least two language isolates, creating an ideal setting for the areal spreading of diverse linguistic features across genetic affiliations, affecting all areas of the grammar, from phonetics (e.g., retroflexion) and intonation (e.g., macrorhythmicity) to morphology (e.g., fixed segment reduplication) and syntax (e.g., head finality).
 In class, we will take a broad typological view of the languages of South Asia while also making more detailed observations of specific languages representing the diversity of the region.
-Outside of class, each student will focus on a South Asian language of his or her choice—collecting data from native speakers or from available language grammars—to examine the phonetic, phonological, lexical, morphological, syntactic, semantic, and other features, from a synchronic formal perspective as well as from historical and sociolinguistic perspectives.
+Outside of class, each student will focus on a South Asian language of their choice—collecting data from native speakers or from available language grammars—to examine the phonetic, phonological, lexical, morphological, syntactic, semantic, and other features, from a synchronic formal perspective as well as from historical and sociolinguistic perspectives.
 Prerequisite: Linguistics 211 or equivalent, or consent of the instructor.
 Conference.
-Not offered 2015-16.

 Linguistics 352 - Intonation - Syllabus (PDF)

 Full course for one semester.
 This course will explore linguistic prosody from a range of theoretical, structural, and functional perspectives.
 We will begin by first contextualizing prosodic research historically, philosophically, and academically—focusing on the long-term relative neglect of prosody in twentieth-century linguistic theory—and, second, constructing a (more or less) theory-neutral metalanguage appropriate to the cross-linguistic description and analysis of prosody.
 We will turn our attention to the major prosodic features and structures (e.g., length, stress/accent, tone, intonation) in terms of their phonetic manifestation, their phonological organization, and their pragmatic function.
 We will compare, contrast, and critically evaluate the most important contemporary theoretical perspectives on prosody and, finally, investigate the potential utility of a distinctly semiotic-anthropological approach to its study.
 Prerequisite: Linguistics 211 or equivalent and one other linguistics course.
 Conference.
-Not offered 2015-16.

 Linguistics 393 - Psycholinguistics